Meeds-io/whitepaper/en/2-deeds.md

 - $M$ = _Minting Power_ of the Deed as defined in 2.3

-The global engagement index used to distribute minted MEED among the Hubs is the sum of all Hubs’ engagement scores for the week.
+The global engagement index used to distribute minted MEED among the Hubs is the sum of all Hubs’ weekly engagement scores.

 The formula above is simple and designed to favor hubs :